Big Smoke's Betrayal: The San Andreas Story Arc, Decoded Mission by Mission

 - Allies on paper.
 Sweet Johnson (the GSF leader), Ryder, CJ, Kendl, and the wider Grove Street block.

 - Allies in reality.
-Officer Frank Tenpenny of the LSPD's corrupt C.R.A.S.H. unit, the rival Ballas, the multi-gang Loco Syndicate (which includes the Vagos and the San Fierro Rifa), and the Russian mafia tied to the Syndicate via T-Bone Mendez.
+Officer Frank Tenpenny of the LSPD's corrupt C.R.A.S.H. unit, the rival Ballas, the Loco Syndicate (Mike Toreno, T-Bone Mendez and Jizzy B., with the San Fierro Rifa as their on-the-ground enforcers), the Russian mafia tied to the Syndicate through Mendez, and, post-betrayal, the Vagos.

 The entire arc of GSF's decline in the first act of San Andreas is, on a second playthrough, visibly engineered by Big Smoke.